Spain Wine Tour

 Why take a tour of Spain from Fine Vintage?

 Most of these estates are not typically open to visitors, and if you can get in then you’ll get a very different tour and tasting from what you will experience with us.
 The only reason that we are able to visit these wineries is because of our contacts and network through buying and wine writing activities.

-All of the visits are confirmed except one which will be confirmed closer to the time.
+All of the visits are confirmed.
 Here is the program.

-Please make your own flight arrangements to Madrid.
-We will leave from central Madrid next to the Westin Palace (5 star) and NH Paseo del Prado (4 star) hotels, which are the 2 hotels we recommend if you arrive the night before.
+Please make your flight arrangements to Madrid.
+We will leave from central Madrid next to the Westin Palace (5 star).
+If you prefer a fun 4 star hotel nearby we recommend the ME Reina Victoria in the Plaza Santa Ana.